Vict0r-Git/DevOps-group3/use-cases/use-case-20.md

 ### EXTENSIONS
 2. Incorrect data from database are fetched.
     - The request is sent again.
-3. The data is not shown to analyst.
+4The data is not shown to analyst.
     - The request is sent again.

 ## SCHEDULE